Tumbled Dumortierite in Quartz - Blue Quartz media thumbnails

 How to recognize genuine dumortierite in quartz

-Authentic dumortierite in quartz shows irregular blue veins, with blurred edges where the mineral fibers penetrate the surrounding quartz.
-Under 10× magnification, the fibrous structure of the inclusions, which is not homogeneous, can be seen.
-Imitations of dyed quartz tend to have a uniform blue that penetrates internal fractures and leaves dark edges where pigment accumulates.
-The partial translucency of the white matrix against backlighting is another sign: imitations made of glass paste are opaque or uniformly very clear.
+Authentic dumortierite quartz shows irregular blue veins, with blurred edges where the mineral fibers penetrate the surrounding quartz.
+Under 10× magnification, the fibrous, non-homogeneous structure of the inclusions is visible.
+Imitations of dyed quartz tend to have a uniform blue that penetrates through internal fractures and leaves dark edges where the pigment accumulates.

 Frequently Asked Questions